nsnarender5511/go-opentelemety-implemetation/locust-simulations/README.md

 3. Set admin tasks with low limits:
    - `max_update_inventory: 5`
    - `max_view_analytics: 3`
-4. Leave any tasks you don't want to run at their default value of 0
+4. Set any tasks you don't want to run to 0
 5. Start the test

 This configuration ensures the API receives a realistic mix of customer traffic with a controlled number of administrative operations.